-In 1995, the GE90 debuted aboard a British Airways 777 aircraft, along with commercial aviation’s first ever carbon fiber fan blades.
+In 1995, the GE90 debuted aboard a British Airways 777 aircraft, along with commercial aviation’s most successful carbon fiber fan blades.

 Safran Aircraft Engines of France, Avio Aero of Italy and IHI Corporation of Japan are all revenue-sharing participants in the GE90 program.

 Composite fan blade